-In EPA Region 3, the TSCA and RCRA PCB regulations and enforcement are managed by the Land and Chemicals Division (LCD).
-EPA Region 3 ensures compliance with PCB regulations through its PCB inspection and enforcement program.
+In EPA Region 3, the PCB regulations and enforcement are managed by the Land and Chemicals Division (LCD).
 As part of its annual commitments since 2002, LCD has conducted PCB inspections at facilities throughout the Chesapeake Bay Watershed.
 These entities included commercial storage and disposal facilities; facilities that own in-use PCB transformers, and a number of naval ships.
 Five enforcement actions have been undertaken by LCD for violations of the TSCA PCB regulations.

 Stormwater